In this article, I will talk about the Linux commands often used by middleware administrators or Sysadmin daily.

 Including –h will give you output in GB which is easy to understand.

-Probably, one of the most widely used commands to find out IP related information.
+It is probably one of the most widely used commands to discover IP-related information.

 [root@Chandan tmp]# ifconfig